Change in Retail Is Not the End of the World, It’s Just Change

 Walmart, Target and T.J.
 Maxx have reported gains.
 J.C.
 Penny, Macy’s and Nordstrom’s have reported losses.
 The reasons are probably many, but in general, the winners are offering increasing value.
 T.J.
 Maxx offers a treasure hunt and shoppers know they had better buy their bargain today because it will probably not be there tomorrow.
 Walmart and Target offer grocery options.
 Shoppers can run and in and run out quickly.
 Walmart is actually predicted to outpace Amazon in 2019.

 Another trend is thrift shopping.
 J.C.
 Penny and Macy’s are partnering with thredUp, Inc. to sell secondhand clothing and accessories.
 In 2018, 56 million women purchased secondhand clothing.
 That is up from the previous year.
 The age range for this kind of shopper is 18 to 37.
 Reasons for wanting to buy secondhand include wanting to try something new more often without spending too much money – a revolving closet at a fraction of the cost of new.
 Recession-shy shoppers look at this as a good way to get designer clothing at a much-reduced cost.
-Shoppers can sell their own clothing as well.
+Shoppers can also hire a ghost mannequin service and sell their own clothing at e-commerce sites as well.
 Some shoppers look at it as an environmental issue.
 They are shying away from “fast fashion” and like the idea of reusing clothing as opposed to throwing it away.
 If you want to do more than just recycling and buying used clothing items, you may give this a look and find out how else you can contribute to the fight against climate change.

 We need to keep it in perspective.
 We can all benefit from change.
 To repeat the positive; consumers are confidently spending but looking for value.
 Brick and Mortar retail, especially clothing, restaurants and building supply, show strong customer spending.
 Jewelry shops like Gema & CO may also benefit from this increase in customer spending especially now that more shoppers prefer doing their business online.
 Changing times requires us to be alert, engaged and looking forward.
 It may sometimes feel like a new world but it’s not the end of the world.